ghayurcodes/Legal_Doc_Verifier/PROJECT_REPORT.md

 ### Grad-CAM (for signatures)
 - **Full name:** Gradient-weighted Class Activation Mapping
-- **How it works:** Runs a backward pass through the network and finds which spatial regions of the image most influenced the output.
-Draws a heatmap over those regions.
+- **How it works — step by step:**
+  1. Feed the test signature image through the VGG16 tower (forward pass)
+  2. Compute a "score" — we use the magnitude (norm) of the 128-dim embedding vector
+  3. Run backpropagation from that score — this asks: *"which neurons in the last conv layer caused this output?"*
+  4. The gradients tell us how much each feature map channel contributed to the output
+  5. Average gradients across spatial dimensions → one importance weight per channel
+  6. Multiply those weights by the activation maps (feature maps at that layer)
+  7. Sum across all channels → one 2D spatial importance map
+  8. Apply ReLU — only keep positive contributions (negative = irrelevant)
+  9. Resize the map back to match the original image size
+  10. Apply COLORMAP_JET: blue = low attention, yellow = medium, red = high attention
+  11. Blend with original image: 60% original + 40% heatmap
-- **Output:** A colored overlay on the signature — red regions = the model focused here most
+- **Output:** A colored overlay — **red regions = the model focused here most** when analysing this signature
+- **Why it sometimes looks unclear or flat:**
+  - The Siamese network is not a classifier — it computes similarity, not a class probability.
+We backpropagate through the embedding norm, which is an approximation.
+If the model is very confident or the signature is very uniform, gradients flatten out and the heatmap looks evenly coloured.
+  - This is a known limitation of applying Grad-CAM to Siamese/metric learning networks.
+It still provides useful visual guidance for most signatures.

 ### SHAP (for text)
 - **Full name:** SHapley Additive exPlanations